-Order Hong Kong Dollar online - collect from your nearest branch or get next day delivery
+Order Hong Kong Dollar (HKD) online - collect from your nearest branch or get next day delivery

 We want to say thank you for your vote